-We live in a world of endless possibility, a world in which thousands upon thousands of ideas battle constantly to be realised, to emerge from potentiality and ascend into recognition, appreciation, creation.
+We live in a world of endless possibility, a world in which thousands upon thousands of ideas battle constantly to be realized, to emerge from potentiality and ascend into recognition, appreciation, creation.
 But somehow, presented with the opportunity—the privilege—to take from that boundless well any idea they choose and bring it to life, the greatest minds of Hollywood have decided to make—sigh, sigh, deep, heavy sigh—another Batman movie.

 Yes.
 Unfortunately, it is true.
 Because Batman (1943), Batman and Robin (1949), Batman (1966), Batman (1989), Batman Returns (1992), Batman Forever (1995), Batman and Robin (1997), Batman Begins (2005), The Dark Knight (2008), and The Dark Knight Rises (2012) were not enough, director Matt Reeves is giving us a Batman movie again.
 It is called The Batman, and it is due out in 2021.
 Robert Pattinson will star.

 This is absurd.
 This is shameful.
 This is the nadir of Hollywood's creative bankruptcy, a crime against originality and free thought.

 Before I get into all that, let me first make something clear.
 I love the Batman movies; they are exceptionally good, for the most part.
 The Dark Knight trilogy was a towering achievement: Christopher Nolan indelibly changed our conception of what a superhero movie could be, cast aside the tropes and the pitfalls and elevated a pedestrian, commercial genre into something more.
 Something important.
 Something you might even call—when you look at an endlessly re-watchable movie like The Dark Knight—immaculate.

 But this is the point: He already did that.
 It is over.
 It has been done literally ten times, it has been done better than anyone has ever done it or will ever do it, and it is time to move on.